Flooristics, LLC

 Share Button

-Proud edges on laminate flooring is what experts call the difference in height at the joints of the laminate plank.
+Proud edges on laminate flooring are what experts call the difference in height at the joints of the laminate plank.
 They can be located on the side or on the end of a plank.
 Most manufacturers consider a proud edge of up to 0.1 mm to be acceptable, but anything more than that becomes a problem.

 Filed Under: Hardwood and Laminate Tagged With: fix proud edge, laminate floor, laminate flooring, laminate proud edge, proud edge, proud edge problems, proud edges, uneven laminate floor, uneven laminate flooring